 Look for products that have probiotic-rich ingredients in them, like our overnight oat pots.
 Save yourself 10 minutes by swapping your home-made porridge or overnight oats with our ready-to-eat breakfast pots.
 Our oats are infused with amazake, a Japanese ingredient made from fermented brown rice, nicknamed 'drinkable IV drip' for its immune-boosting properties.

 Kimchi is a spicy, crunchy fermented cabbage originating from Korea.
 I add a dollop of it to salads, rice bowls, and sandwiches.
 My favourites are from Tickles Pickles and Kimchi Radish.

 Kombucha is a fermented, carbonated, sweetened black or green tea, originating from China.
 It makes a fantastic beer substitute, and works well as a mixer and in cocktails.
 Looking to pick up a new hobby in lockdown?
 Why not brew your own booch with Fix8's home-brew kit?

 6. Swap fruits for vegetables:

 High-fibre, plant-based diets are key to maintaining good gut health.
 A quick way to add more plants to your breakfast is to swap fruits for plain-tasting vegetables like spinach, cauliflower or courgette.
 Check out Honestly Good Smoothie Co's pre-packed smoothie pouches.
 I also love using home-blended smoothies in place of plant-milk when making porridges, to give my breakfast an additional gut health boost.

-Let me know in the comments below if you're a fan of any of these gut-friendly foods!
+Let us know in the comments if you're a fan of any of these gut-friendly foods.

 Comments will be approved before showing up.